-Sheryl Kaskowitz provides writing, qualitative research and analysis, developmental editing, and copyediting services to nonprofit organizations, educational research institutions, and academic and trade book authors.
-Most recently, as communications writer for Making Waves Foundation, she researched and wrote monthly articles for the Voices of Making Waves series and Q&A posts for the College Success Institute blog.
-Previously, she served as associate editor for the journal VUE: Voices in Urban Education at the Annenberg Institute for School Reform at Brown University.
+Sheryl Kaskowitz provides writing, qualitative research and analysis, developmental editing, copyediting, and proofreading services to nonprofit organizations, educational research institutions, and individual authors.
+Most recently, as communications writer for Making Waves Foundation, she researched and wrote monthly articles for the Voices of Making Waves series and edited Q&A posts for the College Success Institute blog.
+Previously, she served as associate editor for the journal VUE: Voices in Urban Education (nos.
+41–46) at the Annenberg Institute for School Reform at Brown University.

 Since earning her PhD in music from Harvard in 2011, Sheryl has written extensively about music in American culture in the twentieth and twenty-first centuries and the role that music can play in civic life.
 Her writing has been published in The New York Times, Slate, Humanities, and The Avid Listener, and she has appeared as a guest on NPR’s “All Things Considered,” WNYC’s “The Takeaway,” the ABC News podcast “Start Here,” and the public radio news show “The Texas Standard.”
 Her first book, God Bless America: The Surprising History of an Iconic Song, was published in 2013 to positive reviews (including pieces in The Washington Post and The Christian Science Monitor) and won an ASCAP Deems Taylor Book Award for music writing.

 Sheryl’s current book project explores a little-known New Deal music program that worked with those hardest hit by the Great Depression and collected folk music that laid the foundation for the folk revival of the 1950s and 60s.
 In support of this research, she has received a Public Scholars Fellowship from the National Endowment for the Humanities (2018) and a Kluge Fellowship from the Library of Congress (2016).